charlietriplett/OpenA11yEngineer/_checklist-native/checkbox.markdown

   swipe: |
       Focus moves to the element, expresses its state
   doubletap: |
-      If the radio button with focus is not checked, changes the state to checked.
-Otherwise, does nothing.
+      The state of the checkbox changes

 ---